arthurwelle/codehover/README.md

 # Reference

-The Hex Sticker was made using the r package <a href="https://github.com/GuangchuangYu/hexSticker">hexSticker</a>.
+The Hex Sticker was made using the R package <a href="https://github.com/GuangchuangYu/hexSticker">hexSticker</a>.